Intermesh/groupoffice-docs/system-settings/index.rst

 System settings are only available to administrators.
 When you click on the avatar icon on the top right you can open the "System settings" page.
-This is the place to configure everything for Group-Office.
+This is the place to configure everything for GroupOffice.

-.. note:: When setting up Group-Office we recommend to review each tab and make adjustments where necessary before you start creating users and start using the system.
+.. note:: When setting up GroupOffice we recommend to review each tab and make adjustments where necessary before you start creating users and start using the system.